tranche-jibrel/loan-contracts/README.md

-# Steps to deploy loans Factory
+# Steps to deploy loans Factory Upgradeable
 #### a single wallet should deploy everything in this phase, because some function are marked as onlyOwner

 a) first the deployer should be deployed (JLoanDeployer)